-9 BANERJEA. p.
-46.

-10 MACDONELL & KEITH, Vedic Index, Vol. II, p.
+BANERJEA. p.
+46. MACDONELL & KEITH, Vedic Index, Vol. II, p.
 214.

 (5) Assemblies and councils are quite frequently mentioned both in the Rig and the Atharva Vedas.
 "The popular assembly was a regular institution in the early years of the Buddhistic age (500 to 300 B.C.)"
-Chanakya mentions that in the King's Council the decision of the majority should prevail.11 Sukraniti lavs down elaborate rules of procedure for the conduct of business in these assemblies.
+Chanakya mentions that in the King's Council the decision of the majority should prevail.11 Sukraniti lays down elaborate rules of procedure for the conduct of business in these assemblies.
 "The Council was the chief administrative authority in the kingdom.
 The King was supposed not to do anything without the consent of the Council."
-12 In Kerala State, South India, during the first and second centuries of the Christian Era, there were five assemblies one of which consisted of "representatives of the people summoned from various parts of the State."
-13 "From the Cevlon inscriptions we learn that in that island all measures were enacted by the King in Council, and all orders were issued by and under the authority of the Council."
+In Kerala State, South India, during the first and second centuries of the Christian Era, there were five assemblies one of which consisted of "representatives of the people summoned from various parts of the State."
+18 "From the Ceylon inscriptions we learn that in that island all measures were enacted by the King in Council, and all orders were issued by and under the authority of the Council."

 While all this is true of Ancient India, we cannot claim the existence of the same system of Government for mediæval India.
-Even as regards Ancient India. all that is claimed is that it possessed as much democracy, if not more, as Ancient Greece or Ancient Rome.
+Even as regards Ancient India, all that is claimed is that it possessed as much democracy, if not more, as Ancient Greece or Ancient Rome.
 The non-existence of slavery in Northern India gives it therefore a superior character to that of the Ancient republics of Greece and Rome.
 In the South, it is believed slavery did exist.
-Coming to mediaeval times generally known as the Mohammedan period of Indian History consisting of two epochs. from 400 to 1200 A.D. and from 1200 to 1800 A.D..
+Coming to mediaeval times generally known as the Mohammedan period of Indian History consisting of two epochs, from 400 to 1200 A.D. and from 1200 to 1800 A.D., we notice that the country enjoyed a durable kind of government, cities under absolute rule, and villages, as before, self-governed.
+The absolute rule was a benevolent or malevolent despotism according to the character of the Hindu or Moslem sovereign who reigned.
+But in the villages India maintained a democratic form of government right up to the beginning of British rule; and though under British rule, it has been practically superseded by the rule of the officials, yet in some parts of the country the spirit is still alive, as will appear from the following testimony recorded by Mr. Sidney Webb in his Preface to Mr. John Matthai's volume, Village Government in British India:

-BANERJEA. p.
-95. Footnote, Ibid., p.
-96. Original authority quoted by Mr. BANERJEA in footnote on p.
-103.

-13 Ibid., p.
-104.
+11 Banerjea. p.
+95. 12 Footnote, Ibid., p.
+96. Original authority quoted by Mr. Banerjea in footnote on p.
+103. 13 Ibid., D. 104.